HelloWash/Public/Jax-Kar-Wash-API-Integration–Discussion-Document.md

 **Priority:** Yes

 **Purpose:** Check whether the customer has a retention offer.
 The response should include a **retention_offer_id** (or equivalent) for use in apply.
 How you link the offer to your data (plan, account, membership, etc.) is up to your model; we only need a stable offer ID to pass to apply.
-You may combine this with value summary in one endpoint that returns both; if there is no value to show or no offer to give (e.g. no value gained or value gained is less than amount paid), returning retention_offer_id null and/or value summary null is fine—we skip playback and/or offer and proceed to confirm cancel as needed.
+This endpoint **may be combined with value summary** in one response; when combined, we use that single response for both playback and for presenting the offer.
+If there is no value to show or no offer to give (e.g. no value gained or value gained is less than amount paid), returning retention_offer_id null and/or value summary null is fine—we skip playback and/or offer and proceed to confirm cancel as needed.

 **Endpoint:** `POST /api/retention/get-offer`